SeppiaBrilla/University-notes/Combinatorial Decision Making and Optimization/Modelling is important.md

-The domain space is exponential in size because, in order to get the full search space, we need to compute the cartesian product of every variable.
+The domain space is exponential in size because, in order to get the full search space, we need to compute the Cartesian product of every variable.
 Because of that, we need to define our model such that we can prune wrong solution as fast as possible.

 There are some tools we can use to improve our models like:
 - [[Auxiliary variables]]